Sai Vignesh

-Sai Vignesh is an Indian playback singer known for his works in Tamil, Telugu and Kannada films.
+Sai Vignesh is an Indian singer and Carnatic musician, known for his works in Tamil, Telugu and Kannada films.

-Vignesh got noticed as a contestant in Airtel Super Singer 4.
-He made his debut in playback singing in 2018 with Eghantham and became notable after songs Kurumugil from Sita Ramam and the blockbuster song Varaha Roopam from Kantara.
+Sai Vignesh made his debut in playback singing in 2018 with Eghantham.
+His songs "Kurumugil" from Sita Ramam and the blockbuster song "Varaha Roopam" from Kantara became hits.
 He won a Filmfare Award at the 68th_Filmfare_Awards_South for "Varaha Roopam" (Kantara).

 Biography

-Vignesh is an All India Radio "A" grade artist, is an empaneled artist of ICCR, Government of India, and a playback singer in India.
-He was trained in Carnatic music by Cuddalore T.R.Vasudevan.
+Sai Vignesh is an All India Radio "A" grade artist, is an empaneled artist of ICCR, Government of India.
+He began singing at a very young age and used to accompany his grandmother V. Vijayalakshmi during her vocal performances.
+He began music classes from Smt.
+Kamakshi in the year 2003 and then from Guru Lakshmi Ananthakrishnan for 8 years (2004 to 2011).
+Since 2011, he has continued training under Cuddalore Sri T.R.Vasudevan (Disciple of Chembai Vaidhyanatha Bhagavathar and Prof. T. R Subramaniam).

-Vignesh reached Top 10 position in the singing reality show Airtel Super Singer 4.
+Sai Vignesh reached Top 10 position in the singing reality show Airtel Super Singer 4.
 He was the winner of “Sing with Shankar Mahadevan Contest 2014“ conducted by Shankar Mahadevan Academy and got an opportunity to perform with Shankar Mahadevan at Banglore.
-He has performed with Ilayaraja in his live concerts at Singapore, Perth, Erode, Chennai, Trichy and other places.
 He was also the mentor for "Star Singer" (a reality show in Jaya Tv).
 In 2021, Sai Vignesh co-founded an Indo-Classical Contemporary Fusion band called GANDIVA alongside dancer-choreographer Kavya Muralidaran.